The Educational Choice for Children Act

 If you pay federal income tax, you can support K‑12 scholarships and reduce your tax liability at the same time.

-• Individuals may donate to any qualified SGO nationwide and claim a dollar‑for‑dollar tax credit up to $1,700 per year.
+• Individuals may donate to any qualified SGO nationwide and claim a dollar‑for‑dollar federal tax credit of up to $1,700 per tax return per year.
+(Treasury guidance is still pending on joint-filer treatment.)

 • Unused credit can be carried forward for up to five years.